 As tempting as it might be to see for yourself just how soft and smooth your hair-free skin might feel after a waxing treatment, resist the temptation and admire the area from afar—at least until it heals.
 Poking, prodding, and feeling the area immediately following a wax may only transfer the bacteria that are on your hands onto your skin, clog your pores, and cause breakouts.
 If smooth, breakout-free skin is what you're after, hands off.

 Apply Baby Powder

-Because moisture can prevent the wax from gripping the hair, a sprinkle of talc-free, corn starch powder will absorb excess moisture in the area and ensure that the wax is able to stick to the stubble and remove the hair fully and properly.
-Not only that, but the powder will also help reduce contact irritation.
-For a talc-, fragrance-, and gluten-free option try Ora's Amazing Herbal Baby Powder Vanilla Amber ($13).
+Because moisture might prevent the wax from gripping the hair, a sprinkle of talc-free, corn starch powder may help absorb excess moisture in the area and ensure that the wax is able to stick to the stubble and remove the hair fully and properly.
+Not only that, but the powder may also help reduce contact irritation.
+For a talc-, fragrance-, and gluten-free option, try Ora's Amazing Herbal Baby Powder Vanilla Amber.

 Quit Exercising—for a Little Bit

 Okay, "quit" is a strong word, but Galvan says it's a good idea to plan your workouts accordingly and schedule them well before or after your waxing appointment.
-Reminder: sweating excessively may make the skin susceptible to breakouts, so go ahead plan that SoulCycle class in advance of a wax treatment.
-Though you might feel fine after a wax and might be itching to get back to the gym, the last thing you want after a fresh wax is to clog your opened pores with sweat from a heavy workout and create irritation from friction mixed with your sweat.
+Reminder: sweating excessively may make the skin susceptible to breakouts, so plan that SoulCycle class in advance of a wax treatment.
+Though you might feel fine after a wax and might be itching to get back to the gym, the last thing you want after a fresh wax is to clog your opened pores with sweat from a heavy workout, potentially creating irritation from friction mixed with your sweat.

 Avoid Tight Clothing